-The Pennant stock chart pattern shows that during an uptrend, the stock price meets resistance, and the uptrend temporarily halts.
+The Pennant stock chart pattern shows that the stock price meets resistance during an uptrend, and the uptrend temporarily halts.
 Here you see lower highs but also a horizontal support line.

-This indicates that the sellers are unwilling to sell for less than this price, which then builds momentum for a break out through the support line on to new highs for the stock price.
+This indicates that the sellers are unwilling to sell for less than this price, which builds momentum for a break out through the support line onto new highs for the stock price.

 3. Ascending Triangle Pattern